 Telling about the tutor experience

 “I love being surrounded by those young innocent souls,” she said.
 “Just being in their presence and having the opportunity to tutor them is fulfilling.
-Each time I notice the difference I’m making in their lives, I am filled with uncontainable joy.
+I notice the difference I’m making in their lives and am filled with uncontainable joy.
 I’m so grateful to JumpStart for the opportunity.
 I have grown leaps and bounds as an individual and as part of the team.
 It has been an eye-opening opportunity and I work every day to make sure that I grab it with both hands.”

 Be part of our growth

-There are many future teachers, like Avela, who are eager to make a viable and enlivening contribution to the education of the next generation.
-Students like Avela need your support.
-Please consider a donation to help us continue supporting youth tutors like Avela.
-Donate here to help young men and women reach their goals of becoming the educators of the future.
+Many future teachers, like Avela, who are eager to make an impact on the next generation.
+Students like her need your support.
+Please donate here to help young men and women reach their goals of becoming the educators of the future.